henok3878/counterapp_using_provider/README.md

 # counterapp_using_provider
-Implementation of counter app using provider.
+Implementation of the default counter app using provider package.